jan-peltner/tagger/README.md

 }

 ```
 This process substitution is necessary so that the working directory of your current shell session as well as the stack's env var can be overwritten.
-Of course you can replace the alias with a name you like.
+Of course you can replace the alias and function names with names you like.

 ## Usage